 - Defense of the research presented in the M.S. thesis.

-In addition to the departmental requirements, the Graduate School is requiring that all graduating students include a public abstract.
-The public abstract will be used by the Graduate School to record and track graduate students' research interests.
+In addition to the departmental requirements, the MU Office of Graduate Studies is requiring that all graduating students include a public abstract.
+The public abstract will be used by the MU Office of Graduate Studies to record and track graduate students' research interests.

 The process of receiving a Master of Science degree in Food Science from MU can